nunchistudio/blacksmith-devcenter/documentation/sqlstores/migrations/manage.md

   --discard
 ```

-This will mark the migration as `discarded` so it will not be run again.
+This will mark the migration as `discarded` so it is not possible to run it again.

 ## Checking the status